Slow-Fast Torus Knots: Introduction

 \section{Introduction}

 Singularly perturbed systems on the $2$-torus $\mathbb{T}^2$ have been studied in \cite{GuIl} and \cite{Schurov4,Schurov2,Schurov1,Schurov3}.
 In \cite{GuIl} the authors constructed a slow-fast system on $\mathbb{T}^2$ (depending only on a singular parameter $\epsilon$) with the following property: there is a sequence of $\epsilon$-intervals accumulating at $0$ such that the system has exactly $2$ limit cycles (one is a stable canard and the other one is an unstable canard) for each $\epsilon>0$ from these intervals.
+In \cite{GuIl}, a limit cycle is called a canard limit cycle if it contains a part passing near repelling portions of the critical manifold.
+A more classical definition of canard is as follows \cite{de2021canard}: a canard limit cycle is a closed orbit that passes near \emph{both} attracting and repelling portions of the critical manifold.
+This is the definition we adopt through this article.
+So, in such context, the repelling limit cycles obtained below, are not canards.
+We further notice that our framework is essentially different from the torus canards addressed in e.g. \cite{vo2017generic} and related works.

-A limit cycle is called a canard\footnote{There exists a more classical definition of canard: a canard limit cycle passes near both attracting and repelling portions of the critical manifold.} limit cycle if it contains a part passing near repelling portions of the critical or slow curve.
-In \cite{Schurov4,Schurov2,Schurov1,Schurov3}, I. V. Schurov generalized the results of \cite{GuIl} (the main focus has been directed towards the existence of (attracting) canard cycles on $\mathbb{T}^2$ under more general conditions).
+In \cite{Schurov4,Schurov2,Schurov1,Schurov3}, I. V. Schurov generalized the results of \cite{GuIl} (the main focus has been directed towards the existence of (attracting) canard cycles, in the sense of \cite{GuIl}, on $\mathbb{T}^2$ under more general conditions).
 The main tool is the Poincar\'{e} map from $\mathbb{S}^1$ to itself.
-If the rotation number of the Poincar\'{e} map is an integer and the critical manifold is connected, then the number of canard limit cycles is bounded by the number of fold points of the critical manifold (\cite{Schurov2}).
+If the rotation number of the Poincar\'{e} map is an integer and the critical manifold is connected, then the number of canard limit cycles is bounded by the number of fold points of the critical manifold (see \cite{Schurov2}).